dapplets/dapplets-near-example/README.md

 Look at the `/dapplet/src/index.ts`.

-At first we create injectable class with decorator `@Injectable` and use `@Ingect` to add **Twitter Adapter** as the `adapter` class variable.
+At first we create injectable class with decorator `@Injectable` and use `@Inject` to add **Twitter Adapter** as the `adapter` class variable.
 Also create `activate` method.
 It runs when selected adapter finds specific context and is loading.
 It will contain all the main logic.

 ```typescript
 @Injectable